Police recount journey of 71 migrants who died in Austria as investigation ends

-BUDAPEST In late August of last year, 71 refugees from Syria, Iraq and Afghanistan were crammed into the back of a small lorry that left the Serbian-Hungarian border and drove toward Budapest.
+BUDAPEST (Reuters) - In late August of last year, 71 refugees from Syria, Iraq and Afghanistan were crammed into the back of a small lorry that left the Serbian-Hungarian border and drove toward Budapest.

 The migrants had about two square feet of space each.
 The back doors of the truck were wired shut.
 The truck body had no vents or working ventilation equipment.